 HCA was founded in 1992.
 Its membership encompasses students from all college majors.
 Based on total Hispanic enrollment, HCA has the highest percentage of participation of any of the college’s minority student media organizations.

-Journalism & Communications Ambassadors are dedicated to promoting high standards of excellence in the University of Florida’s College of Journalism & Communications by giving all students access to opportunities for both academic and personal development.
+The Journalism and Communications Ambassadors are dedicated to promoting high standards of excellence in the University of Florida’s College of Journalism & Communications by giving all students access to opportunities for both academic and personal development.
 This is accomplished by hosting the official college tours, serving as volunteers for various college events and programs, and providing meaningful resources and mentorship to current students.

 The Gator Chapter of the National Association of Black Journalists, formerly known as the Association of Black Communicators, was founded in 1980 as the first minority organization in the University of Florida’s College of Journalism and Communications.
 The name was changed in 2012 to reflect its relationship with the National Association of Black Journalists the professional parent organization.
 In its 32 years of excellence, it has promoted and encouraged journalism and communications as a career for students while gaining operational support from the college’s Knight Division.